Learning Support

 ORS Funded Students

-Most students are mainstreamed for their options and core subjects.
-They may have Teacher Aide support, dependent on student needs and funding allocation and the need to provide a safe environment for learning.
+Students are mainstreamed for their options and core subjects.
+They will usually have teacher aide support, dependent on student need and the requirement to provide a safe environment for learning.
 For example, a student may go to PE unassisted, but have support in Technology.

 sciencels acting